-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 Yet nothing was certain until DeAngelo actually spoke.

-"I've been on pins and needles because I just don't like that our lives are tied to him, again," said Jennifer Carole, the daughter of Lyman Smith, a lawyer who was slain in 1980 at age 43 in Ventura County.
+"I've been on pins and needles because I just don't like that our lives are tied to him, again," said Jennifer Carole, the daughter of Lyman Smith, a lawyer who was slain in 1980 at 43 in Ventura County.
 His wife, 33-year-old Charlene Smith, was also raped and killed.

 Investigators early on connected certain crimes to an armed and masked rapist who would break into sleeping couples' suburban homes at night, binding the man and piling dishes on his back.
 He would threaten to kill both victims if he heard the plates fall while he raped the woman.